Helge07/DefocusStacker/readme.md

 ## Introduction
 Defocus stacking is a method to produce images with blurred background from a stack of images.The stack includes a sharp picture of the motif at the top layer and additional pictures beneath which are increasingly defocused by shifting the focus plane towards the camera.
-A detailed description of the underlying algorith was published here: https://www.thephotoargus.com/defocus-stacking-how-to-get-bokeh-without-fast-lenses/
+A detailed description of the underlying algorithm was published here: https://www.thephotoargus.com/defocus-stacking-how-to-get-bokeh-without-fast-lenses/

 `DefocusStacker` is an implementation of the algorithm demonstrating the feasability of the method.